Bench Of The Week

 The only one flinging our shelled-reptile friends was an elderly lady of 84, who didn’t seem very focused on where she was flinging the tortoises.
 They seemed to just whizz off into the woods, the next field, and the boot of someone’s motor car.
 Weev said it was pointless but I think the local children enjoyed it.

 And this photo (left) is Derek.
-He is the champion toad, trained by Mrs Nora Chunderly of the Gloucestershire Toad & Frog Rubbers.
+He is the champion toad, trained by Mrs Nora Chunderly of the Dundee Toad & Frog Rubbers.
 It’s a very shiny toad, as she has rubbed him every day since he grew legs.
 I was fascinated by the range of noises he makes when he takes off.
 It was like a bullet from a gun.

 On propulsion, he will go from 0 to 60 in 5 seconds which is a British world record.